-Drilling operations on the Kyalla Well were successfully completed in February 2020, reaching a total measured depth of 3,809 metres, including a 1,579-metre lateral section (from 90 degrees) in the Lower Kyalla Formation.
+Furthermore, on 7 April 2020 it was noted that drilling operations at Kyalla 117 were successfully completed in February 2020, reaching a total measured depth of 3,809 metres, including a 1,579-metre lateral section (from 90 degrees) in the Lower Kyalla Formation.
 Water impact monitoring bore drilling was completed in March and final preparatory work continued ahead of the next stage of operations.
-On 26 March, in response to the COVID-19 pandemic, Origin confirmed forward operations in the Beetaloo had been temporarily paused.
-As a result, Origin expected a delay to the Kyalla Well stimulation and extended production test of at least 3 months to occur in H2 2020, and the drilling of the Velkerri Flank well in H1 2021.

 On 7 July 2020 Falcon Australia agreed to a further extension of the call option up to and including 30 April 2022, to acquire it's 22.5% portion of the 2% ORRI from the TOG Group.
-Following confirmation of registration of the Additional Extension from the Northern Territory government Falcon Australia will pay \$150,000 to the TOG Group for granting the Additional Extension, with the cost of exercising the call option increasing from \$5.625 million to \$6 million.
+Following confirmation of registration of the Additional Extension from the Northern Territory government, Falcon Australia will pay \$150,000 to the TOG Group for granting the Additional Extension, with the cost of exercising the call option increasing from \$5.625 million to \$6 million.

-On 20 August 2020 Falcon provided an operational update on the Beetaloo project in the Northern Territory, Australia.
-It noted that Kyalla Well results obtained demonstrated good reservoir continuity, conductive natural fractures and continuous gas shows.
+On 20 August 2020 an operational update was provided noting that Kyalla 117 results obtained demonstrated good reservoir continuity, conductive natural fractures and continuous gas shows.

-Following the pause of operations in the Beetaloo Sub-Basin in response to the COVID-19 pandemic, the Ensign rig was secured and maintained locally, and by mid-May all personnel had left the Kyalla Well site.
+Following the pause of operations in response to the COVID-19 pandemic, the Ensign rig was secured and maintained locally, and by mid-May all personnel had left the Kyalla 117 site.

-Subject to COVID-19 related conditions, fracture stimulation of Kyalla Well was expected to commence in Q3/Q4 2020 with extended production testing of the well to follow.
+Subject to COVID-19 related conditions, fracture stimulation of Kyalla 117 was expected to commence in Q3/Q4 2020 with extended production testing of the well to follow.
 Initial results from the production test were expected during Q4 2020 with final results expected by the end of Q1 2021.
 These results would inform the decision to either further evaluate this liquids-rich gas play or commence activities in the Velkerri liquids-rich gas play.